muaz-khan/WebRTC-Experiment/socketio-over-nodejs/Signaling-Concepts.md

 #### Dynamic Channels

-Each and every WebRTC Experiment demands dynamic channels/namespaces.
+All "old" WebRTC Experiments require dynamic channels i.e. namespaces.

-Signaling method must have following features:
+For those experiments, signaling gateway must have following features:

 1. Multiplexing i.e. more than one sockets connectivity
 2. Dynamic channels or namespaces

-Out of `multiplexing` requirement; simple WebSocket implementation can't be used as signaling method in any WebRTC Experiment.
+Out of `multiplexing` requirement; simple WebSocket implementation can't be used as signaling method in "old" WebRTC Experiments.

 =